metal-stack/cluster-api-provider-metalstack/docs/BUILD.md

 2. download the components from the [official cluster-api releases page](https://github.com/kubernetes-sigs/cluster-api/releases) to `out/core/`; you will need all of the `.yaml` files in a release.
 3. apply the core components via  `kubectl apply -f out/core/`.
 The order _does_ matter, and the CRDs have to exist, so you will need to
 `kubectl apply` multiple times until it all is accepted.
-3. apply the Metal infrastructure provider via `kubectl apply -f out/managerless/infrastructure-metal/<version>/infrastructure-components.yaml`
+3. apply the MetalStack infrastructure provider via `kubectl apply -f out/managerless/infrastructure-metalstack/<version>/infrastructure-components.yaml`

 To simplify it, we have a makefile target that does all of the above: